ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 Visit localhost:5000 on your server and you should see a lovely Welcome page.

+Now start up the database and restart the server.

+### Database
 If you have already installed your database.

     $ python manage.py db init